patrickmfsd/SwiftUI-Profile-Demo/README.md

 ![Screenshot](https://github.com/patrickmfsd/SwiftUI-Profile-Demo/blob/dev/screenshots.png)

 ## About
-A profile demo that use SwiftUI, which was announced at WWDC 2019.

-This demo app has:
+This basic application demos using SwiftUI to create a User Profile.
+The app features the following:

-- Settings Page that appears as a Modal.
+- Settings Page that appears as a `.sheet(...)` Modal.
 - RGB Sliders to adjust header background
-- Settings screen uses `Form` with sections
+- `@AppStorage` is used to store RGB Slider values and String values for Profile Text.

-## Changes:
+## Change Log
 ### v1
 - RGB Sliders to adjust header background
 - Make Settings Page that appears as a Modal